gregwdata/quack_to_my_data/README.md

 I also wanted to have an easy time pulling useful or shareable examples that demonstrate some feature of working with the LLMs in this context, so I added 👍/👎 buttons below the chat output, along with a dialog box to capture annotation about why a given interaction is noteworthy.
 You can see this demonstrated in the above SQLCoder GIF.

+Upcoming work around this will be to scrape the logs into a structured database, then automate publishing some of the interesting examples into a markdown document in this repo.

+The logging is only local to wherever the app is running - no data is captured outside of the environment you control.
+However, since the log is append-only, you are encouraged to commit and PR your logs if you have any interesting examples to share!

 ### 2023-08-28
 **Added SQLCoder as a model choice**